 Endoscopy RNs: This Page Is Yours Too

-• Complete paperwork.
+- Complete paperwork.
 Current BLS, SGNA certification if you hold it, and documented competencies across scope reprocessing, room setup, and procedure assistance.
+Written down, none of that reads as endo-only; credentialing teams on the central sterile and surgical services side ask for the very same pages.

 Why Travelers Like North Carolina Anyway